 Traveling while pregnant

-- the pregnancy is progressing without complications
+- confirmation that the pregnancy is progressing without complications

 - the estimated date of delivery

-- that you are in good health
+- that the mother is in good health

 Some countries restrict or limit entry of non-national pregnant women.
 We recommend that you consult with the local consulate or embassy if in any doubt.